-AFT RIGGING COMPARTMENT
+RIGGING COMPARTMENT

 The rigging compartment is located aft of the fuel tank compartment.
-This area is functional for rigging ignition protected accessories and for better access to the rigging components located aft of this compartment.
-This compartment contains two flats in the hull bottom for mounting transducers.
+This enclosure is used for rigging ignition protected accessories and for better passage to the rigging components located aft of this compartment.

-The rigging hatch and mounting screws must be sealed with silicone sealer after rigging is complete.
-When the lid is removed, it must be resealed to insure watertight integrity.
+The rigging hatch and mounting screws are sealed with silicone sealer after rigging is complete.
+If the lid is removed it must be resealed to insure watertight integrity.